Trpinja: Points of Interest

 Church of the Transfiguration of the Lord in Trpinja was built from 1753 until 1757.
 The church is a cultural monument and is on the list of immovable cultural heritage of Republic of Croatia.
 Valuable objects in the church are also on the list of movable cultural heritage of Republic of Croatia.
 Object is in regular use and is also open for visitors at certain time.
 Tourist visitors pay no entrance.

 At the central site in Trpinja there is a monument dedicated to fallen soldiers from World War II and the fallen soldiers and victims of war in 1991.

 Local cultural society "Mladost" was founded in 1995.
 Its work preserves and promotes the folk customs and culture of Serbs of the Croatian Danube region.

 Associations and Institutions

 In the village exist a volunteer fire department Trpinja, folk Cultural and Artistic Association "MLADOST", Serbian Cultural Society "Prosvjeta", football club "Sinđelić", chess club "Trpinja", Hunting Association "Srndać" and Hunting Association "Trpinja", Association of subsidiaries of pensioners of Trpinja municipality and Subsidiary of pensioners of Trpinja, "Treća životna dob" ("Third age"), The association of anti-fascist fighters of the National Liberation War and Anti-Fascists of Trpinja municipality.

 Settlements

 There are seven villages in the municipality.

 Sport

-In 2011 local amateur football club Sinđelić, which is named after Stevan Sinđelić, was a champion of the regional Veterans League of Joint Council of Municipalities.
+Local amateur football club Sinđelić, which is named after Stevan Sinđelić, has won several lower-league championships.
+In 2011 Sinđelić was a champion of the regional Veterans League of Joint Council of Municipalities.
 The Chess Club Trpinja is also active.